GlobalSharkMovement/GlobalWhaleSharkHabitats/README.md

 The 'Boundaries' folder contains shapefiles for each of the regional boundaries used in the study.
 ATLN, north Atlantic; ATLS, south Atlantic; INDE, each Indian Ocean; INDNW, northwest Indian Ocean; INDSW, southwest Indian Ocean; PACE, east Pacific; PACW, west Pacific.

-For more dertails on the methods or specific definitions please see the paper:
+For more dertails on the methods or specific definitions please see the paper: https:// XXX TBC